qis/sqlite/readme.md

 * Add support for other standard library types.

 ## Thread Safety
-According to the [SQLite Documentation][sqlite-doc-thread] the library is thread-safe by default.
+According to the [SQLite documentation][sqlite-doc-thread] the library is thread-safe by default.

 ## Original Documentation
 This library is a lightweight modern wrapper around sqlite C api.